herrkris/nand2tetris/projects/01/04-xor/Readme.md

 # Xor Gate

-Returns 1 when only one of the inputs are 1, otherwise 0.
+Returns 1 when its two inputs have opposing values, otherwise 0.

 ```
 Input: a, b